 If you’re looking for an understated, romantic feel, combine mistletoe with white pom poms or berries and a sprinkling of fake snow.
 Use the technique above to make your own or for a wreath or why not cheat (we won’t tell!) and splash out on this Mistletoe Christmas Wreath from Not on the High Street?

-Combine cinnamon sticks with pine cones and acorns for a natural look.
+Combine cinnamon sticks with pine cones and acorns for a natural look to your Christmas wreath.
 Source your supplies locally or if you’re short of time, check out this best-selling handmade wreath from StyleSparkle on Etsy.

-You don’t need much sewing experience to try this really simple but effective fabric wreath DIY from Samantha Claridge and Love Patchwork & Quiling magazine.
-Try it tonight with our guide to How to make a fabric wreath
+You don’t need much sewing experience to try this really simple but effective fabric wreath DIY from Samantha Claridge and Love Patchwork & Quilting magazine.
+Try it tonight with our guide to how to make a fabric wreath